 There’s something about sliding into a canyon and feeling it’s ancient green embrace that makes me feel like Frodo.
 As the walls climb higher around me and the water calls me forward to join it tumbling over boulders, sliding down ropes and committing my life to 9mm of confidence, I can’t help but feel that I’ve entered natures cathedral, where secrets, whispers and sacred moment are held.
+But for these places to remain special, it’s important we all are aware of canyon safety and follow a code of ethics.

 It’s that feeling you get of venturing deeper into something unknown.
 Even if you’ve been through a canyon before, because this thing is ever changing through the carving of water’s knife, there’s always something new to discover.